-Where L is the total radiance at the detector, E is the irradiance at the Earth's surface, $\rho$ is the terrain reflectance, and t is the atmospheric transmittance.
+Where L is the total radiance at the detector, E is the irradiance at the Earth's surface, ρ is the terrain reflectance , and t is the atmospheric transmittance.
 The radiance at the Earth's surface depends on the irradiance (the intensity of the incidenr solar radiation) and the terrain surface reflectance.
-The irradiance in turn stems from direct sunlight and diffuse light, the later caused by atmospheric scattering and more so on a hazy day (Figur 2.6).
+The irradiance in turn stems from direct sunlight and diffuse light, the later caused by atmospheric scattering and more so on a hazy day (Figur 2.6) .
 This indicates why you should study radiometric correction (on the coming units) to better infer on surface features.

 The radiance is observed for a 'spectral band', not for a single wavelength.
 A spectral band or wavelength band is an interval of the EM spectrum for which the average radiance is measured.
 Sensors like pachroma camera, a nadir sensor, or a laser scanner only measure in one specific band while a multispectral scanner or a digital camera measures in several spectral bands at the same time.
 Multispectral sensors have several ' channels', one for each spectral band.
-Sensing in several spectral bands simultaneously allows us to relate properties that show up well in specific spectral bands.
+Sensing in several spectral bands.
 For example reflectance characteristics in the specral band2 to $2.4\mu m$ as recorded by Landsat -5 TM -5, channel 7 tell us some thing about the mineral composition of the soil.
 The combined reflectance characteristics in the red and NIR bands from Landsat -5 TM channels 3 and 4 can tell us some thing about biomass and plant health.